• Home

 What was the impetus for starting the workshop?
 Also, what are the attractions and key points of the experiences available at “morinoko”?

 I started the workshop after learning the joy of working with people through my experience as a caregiver.
 When thinking about the content, I asked my friends to actually experience the workshop, and based on their realistic opinions, I arrived at the current style.
-We want the participants to enjoy the experience, so after hearing what kind of result they are aiming for, we try to keep support to a minimum so that they can immerse themselves in the work.
+I want the participants to enjoy the experience, so after hearing what kind of result they are aiming for, I try to keep support to a minimum so that they can immerse themselves in the work.

 You can make name charms, pet charms, etc. by experiencing inlaying, in which sterling silver lines are hammered into grooves engraved on a brass plate, or by engraving patterns on brass using a wide variety of original engraving such as dogs, cats, and alphabet letters.
 Many people make them as gifts for their partners or lovers, and some engrave the names of their “guesses”.

-Those who have had the experience say that it is more difficult than they expected, but we hope you will be relieved to know that you can practice for a piece of metal before actually creating it.
+Those who have had the experience say that it is more difficult than they expected, but I hope you will be relieved to know that you can practice for a piece of metal before actually creating it.
 It is okay if you can't make a straight engraving.
 Striking twice or daringly shifting the position of the engraving is also a good way to add flavor to the work.
-Recently, we have also started making bottle names, so we recommend attaching them to sake bottles that you get at a sake brewery in Ishikawa.
+Recently, I have also started making bottle names, so we recommend attaching them to sake bottles that you get at a sake brewery in Ishikawa.

 There are many things to see and do near the workshop!